Counterfactual Mean Embeddings: Counterfactual Mean Embeddings

 \section{Counterfactual Mean Embeddings}

 In this section, we formulate our problem of estimating distributional treatment effects and describe our approach.
 In Section \ref{sec:potential-outcome}, we review the potential outcome framework and, based on it, we define distributional treatment effects.
 The key concepts here are counterfactual distributions on outcomes.
-In Section \ref{sec:kmean-counterfactual-dist}, we describe our approach, counterfactual mean embeddings, as the kernel mean embeddings of counterfactual distributions.
+In Section \ref{sec:kmean-counterfactual-dist}, we describe our approach, \emph{counterfactual mean embeddings}, as the kernel mean embeddings of counterfactual distributions.
+Section \ref{sec:more-on-assignment} provides details of the distributional effects of covariate distributions, which are essential for applications in off-policy evaluation.
 We then define their empirical estimators in Section \ref{sec:CME-estimators}.
 Finally, we introduce the kernel treatment effect (KTE) as a way to evaluate the distributional treatment effect in Section \ref{sec:kte}.